impworks/lens/README.md

 * Anonymous functions with closures
 * Extension methods and LINQ
 * Overloaded operators support
+* Partial function application and function composition
+* Automatic memoization support
+* Shorthand operators
 * Basic optimizations like constant unrolling
+* Safe mode: certain types or namespaces can be disabled for security reasons

 Some cool features are on the way:

-* Safe mode: certain types or namespaces can be disabled for security reasons
+* Generic function definition
 * Pattern matching
 * Object initializers
-* Partial function application and function composition
-* Automatic memoization support
-* Shorthand operators
 * Attributes

 The complete list of expected features (in russian) can be found in the Issues tab.